HOW TO MAINTAIN YOUR BUTTERFLY KNIFE

 3. Give it some lube

 Your bali was designed to spin and flip at lightning speed, but can only do so with the help of some grease.
 Lubricate the pivots regularly to keep those joints supple and friction-free.
-There are a lot of lubrication options out there, but Benchmade Blue Lube, Remington Rem Oil or DriLube, and Militec-1 are some of our favorites.
+There are a lot of knife lubricants out there, but Benchmade Blue Lube, Remington Rem Oil or DriLube, and Militec-1 are some of our favorites.
 The way that blade moves after you’ve oiled it up will make you weep manly tears of joy.

 4. Give it an edge